rust-lang/rust/src/doc/trpl/traits.md

 but we don’t define a body, just a type signature.
 When we `impl` a trait, we use `impl Trait for Item`, rather than just `impl Item`.

-## Traits bounds for generic functions
+## Trait constraints on generic functions

 Traits are useful because they allow a type to make certain promises about its behavior.
 Generic functions can exploit this to constrain the types they